bitovi/academy/src/docker/2-build-node-app/build-node-app.md

   }
 }
 ```
 This file defines `express` as a standard dependency and `nodemon` as a dev dependency.
 Nodemon is used to run our Express server and watches the source code to hot-reload any new changes without needing to restart the server.
-It is a dev dependency because we don't want the overhead of running nodemon in production or even the bulk of keeping it in `node_modules/`.
+It is a dev dependency because we don’t want the overhead of running nodemon in production or even the bulk of keeping it in `node_modules/`.

 Our `package.json` also defines a `start` script and a `start:prod`.
 These are convenient ways to allow us to start our application with nodemon or node by running `npm start` or `npm run start:prod`.